aaronwoodward1/README.md/README.md

 ### Hi! 👋 I'm Aaron and welcome to my Github page!

-🤓 My interests are data visualization, machine learning, economics, sports analytics, housing, and transportation.
+🤓 My interests are data visualization 📊, machine learning and AI 🤖, economics 📈, sports analytics ⚽, housing 🏘️, and transportation 🚇.

 💼 My professional experience includes nearly 15 years in the private sector (finance, accounting and consulting) and the last 5 years in the Federal Government (your tax 💵 💵 at work 😉).